JeffKhuu/first/src/content/articles/start.md

 [^5]: Go [Nighthawks!](https://ftc-events.firstinspires.org/2023/team/24124)

 # :x What is the FIRST Tech Challenge?
-The FIRST Tech Challenge is an annual robotics competitions targeted towards teenagers and young adults hosted by FIRST Inspires.
+The FIRST Tech Challenge is an annual robotics competitions targeted towards teenagers and young adults hosted by FIRST.
 If you'd like to learn more click [here](https://www.firstinspires.org/robotics/ftc)!

 # :x Nutshell
 Woah!
 An expandable textbox!
 Perfect to describe things in detail or go off on tangents.